lightning/bolts/11-payment-encoding.md

 indicate a sequence of non-public channels to traverse.

 A writer MUST pad field data to a multiple of 5 bits, using zeroes.

+If a writer offers more than one of any field type, it MUST specify the most-preferred field first, followed by less-preferred fields in order.

 A reader MUST skip over unknown fields, an `f` field with unknown `version`, or a `p`, `h`, `n` or `r` field which does not have ``data_length`` 52,